What does a college student need for an earthquake preparedness emergency backpack? Here’s what I packed for my daughter.

 California, incidentally, doesn’t have a provision for self defense weapons I could figure out.
 The concealed carry laws appear to be so vague and confusing that the local police must interpret them.
 Self defense weapons, if deemed necessary, should be stored off campus.
 Make sure to check out and abide by all applicable laws.

 Here’s the equipment list of what I packed for my daughter:

 Shelter: A quilted space blanket with grommets on the corners (NOT one of those worthless mylar sheets), small 6×8 tarp, two heavy duty 55-gallon, contractor-grade plastic bags.
 Know how to use all these, and how to improvise a tarp shelter.
-You can also use plastic sheeting to catch rainwater for drinking.
+You can also use plastic sheeting or visqueen to catch rainwater for drinking.